Like many people, we’ve drastically reduced the amount of single-use plastic we consume in our household.

-Plastic may be an issue we can do something about as a consumer, but these other areas of our lifestyle are far less easy to address.
-I wonder if the rise of ‘plastic-free’ is partly because it gives us a sense of something we can actually do about the climate crisis?
+But something has been niggling at me.
+I’ve begun to wonder if the rise of ‘plastic-free’ is partly because it gives us a sense of something we can actually do about the climate crisis?

 We can tell ourselves we’re being eco-friendly, and feel less guilt about the part we’ve played.
+We can distract ourselves from feeling powerless by taking action.
 With the advent of many new products that provide a sustainable alternative to plastic, we can even shop our way to feeling better (even though the culture of consumerism is partly how we got into this mess in the first place).

-So while going plastic-free is certainly important, I’m wondering how much it serves to distract me from issues like carbon pollution from our home energy usage.
+So while going plastic-free is certainly important, I’m wondering how much it serves to distract me from issues like carbon pollution from our home gas usage, or family holidays.
 Have I jumped on the plastic-free bandwagon mostly because it gives me the feeling that I’m ‘doing something’?
 And is it in fact a strategy that helps me to avoid some uncomfortable feelings?

 I have a long history of trying to fix problems as a way of pushing anxiety away.
 Through self-kindness, I’ve learned healthier ways to practice emotional regulation.
 The climate crisis is inviting me to revisit that work, and check if I’m repeating that pattern.
 Perhaps even writing this is an attempt to do something, to avoid feeling powerless.

 Many climate experts now are highlighting the denial that can go along with these issues.
 Not just at a governmental level, but a personal one.
 People like Joanna Macy and Jem Bendell are imploring us not to shut out the feelings we have in response to all this – feelings of despair, anxiety, sadness and regret that are all an appropriate response.